jonathan-poole/qs-admin-guide/docs/asset_management/apps/remove_quarantine_unused_apps.md

 ## Process

-For this task, we will use the Operations Monitor application.
-Make sure this application is currently being reloaded each day.
-If you are having issues with this reload or the application settings, please refer to [Operations Monitor - Help Site](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Monitoring_QSEoW/Operations-monitor-app.htm) for descriptions and troubleshooting of the app.
+This task leverages the Operations Monitor application.
+The assumption is that the application is currently being reloaded each day.
+If there are issues with this reload or the application settings, please refer to the [Operations Monitor - Help Site](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Administer_QSEoW/Monitoring_QSEoW/Operations-monitor-app.htm) page for descriptions and troubleshooting of the app.

 1. Open the Operations Monitor App
 2. Select the "Apps" sheet